-- update any Appraisal if the Appraisal Date is more than 6 months before the Commitment Date; and - require a new Appraisal if the Appraisal Date is more than 12 months before the Commitment Date.
+Valuation Date If the Appraisal Date is more than You must 6 months before the Commitment Date Instruct the Appraiser to update the Appraisal per Instructions for Appraisers (Form 4827).
+12 months before the Commitment Date Order a new Appraisal.